adrirubio/jekyll-theme-chirpy/_posts/2021-01-28-Stuff_that_I_Enjoy.md

 ---

 ## Welcome
-Ok to get started I will put a link to my 12 years old brothers blog!!!
+Ok to get started I will put a link to my 12 year old brothers blog!!!
 [pablorubio.com](https://pablorubio.com/)

 These are some things that I like!!!